White House of Horrors: When Fear Takes Over

 When might this romper room of madness end?
 And how?

 In a frightened panic, another of the townspeople cautiously whispers to the child that making it snow will destroy the crops and they’ll have no food.
 The town will face starvation.
-But before anyone else can speaks out and confirm their impending doom, others appease the child.
+But before anyone else can speak out and confirm their impending doom, others appease the child.
 They try to mask the worry on their faces.
 They know the high price they’ll pay in the end for collaboration and cowardice.
 Yet they remain complicit in their self-destruction.
 Then, someone says, “…But it’s good you’re making it snow.
 A real good thing.
 And tomorrow… tomorrow’s gonna be a… real good day!”
-[SEE A SHORT CLIP OF THIS EPISODE HERE]

 As Woodward’s new book shows us — it’s even worse than we thought.